Bâtiment d’Art Contemporain

 Closest parking: Plainpalais

 The CPG is accessible to people with reduced mobility.
 A bell is available at the entrance of the building, rue des Bains 28, for any request for assistance.
 For the visually impaired, the texts of the exhibitions are available at the reception desk in large print with improved contrast.
-For people who are sensitive to noise and their environment, it is possible to visit the exhibition outside of visiting hours on request (Monday-Friday between 09.00 and 11.00).
+For people who are sensitive to noise and their environment, it is possible to visit the exhibition outside of visiting hours on request (closed until May 16, 2025).
 Please do not hesitate to contact the CPG team if you have any questions about accessibility.

 Reduced price 3 CHF